 Welcome to our ULTIMATE guide of things to do in Lake Garda!
 After having visited Lake Garda countless times over the last few years, we’ve decided to gather all we know in this massive post, including info on towns near Lake Garda, other Lake Garda must-sees and the most unusual (and fun) things to do in Lake Garda!

-Introducing Lake Garda Towns and Must-Sees
+Introducing Lake Garda Must-Sees

 Lake Garda is a world apart.
 It’s right in the middle of Northern Italy, shaped like a ladle reaching upwards into the mountains.
 Towns and villages on the lake shore enjoy a milder climate compared to the rest of the region – you’ll see lemon trees and olive groves, palm-fringed lakeside walks with a stunning backdrop of snowcapped mountains.